IIAPAIIYKAHICT/Deep-learning-university-course/README.md

 In this lab we had to create our own MLP class using torch library, we also needed to implement data loading, transforming and training loop
 ## Lab 4
 We needed to add batchnorm and dropout parameter which is optional for each layer of the MLP from lab 3
+## Lab 5
+In this lab we needed to implement resnet architecture using Pytorch from scratch, we also needed to make 3 presets - resnet10, resnet18, resnet34 and then compare these models on the CIFAR10 dataset